Eye Exams in Virginia Beach

 If your child displays any of the following symptoms, call and schedule a visit as soon as possible, even if they are under the age of three.

 Eye exams are important for children because there are so many visual skills they need for optimal learning.
 Vision problems can interfere with school performance and leave them frustrated and confused.

-When you schedule your child’s exam, be sure to make the appointment at the time of day they are the most rested, alert, and happy.
+When you schedule your child’s eye exam with our Virginia Beach office, be sure to make the appointment at the time of day they are the most rested, alert, and happy.
 The specific tests conducted will depend on their age, but will include a health history, cover tests, and several other advanced measurements to evaluate the retina and overall eye fitness.
 Dr. Delianides and our team love seeing kids and making sure they have all the visual skills they need to perform well in school and enjoy life.